aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_12_01_simple-nciplot.md

   <figcaption style="text-align: center">Benzene on kaolinite, adsorption on hydrophilic side.</figcaption>
 </figure>

-## Solids: thymine molecular crystal
+## Solids: Thymine Molecular Crystal

 Same as in the surface case, NCI plots of a periodic crystal are very busy because of the large number of NCI domains and atoms.
 We need to